On the sensitivity of the optimal partition for parametric second-order conic optimization: Sensitivity of the optimal partition

-Note that in a parametric SOCO problem, if $\mathcal{R}(\epsilon) \cup \mathcal{T}_2(\epsilon) \cup \mathcal{T}_3(\epsilon) \neq \emptyset$, any two nonlinearity intervals or a nonlinearity interval and a transition point might have the same optimal partition.
-This is in contrast to parametric LO and LCQO problems where the invariancy sets are associated with distinct optimal partitions~\cite{BJRT96,JRT93}.
+\begin{remark} In case that $\mathcal{R}(\epsilon) \cup \mathcal{T}_2(\epsilon) \cup \mathcal{T}_3(\epsilon) \neq \emptyset$, any two nonlinearity intervals or a nonlinearity interval and a transition point might have the same optimal partition.
+This is in contrast to parametric LO and LCQO problems where the invariancy sets are associated with distinct optimal partitions~\cite{BJRT96,JRT92}.
 For instance, consider the optimal partition of the following parametric SOCO problem:

 where the optimal set is given by